fiberseq/fiberseq.github.io/src/fibertools/help.md

-  pileup            Make a pileup track of Fiber-seq features from a FIRE bam clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications help              Print this message or the help of the given subcommand(s)
+  pileup            Make a pileup track of Fiber-seq features from a FIRE bam clear-kinetics    Remove HiFi kinetics tags from the input bam file strip-basemods    Strip out select base modifications ddda-to-m6a       Convert a DddA BAM file to pseudo m6A BAM file help              Print this message or the help of the given subcommand(s)

 Options: